Shaping autism education

 • Our research

-During the COVID-19 pandemic, ACER conducted research with over 300 parents of autistic children to understand their experiences during lockdown.
+Under the leadership of former ACER Director, Professor Karen Guldberg, the centre conducted research with over 300 parents of autistic children to understand their experiences during the 2020 and 2021 COVID lockdowns.
 The findings highlighted both challenges and unexpected positives, such as reduced sensory overload and more time for special interests.
 ACER produced a teacher-facing factsheet titled The Good, the Bad and the Helpful, offering practical recommendations for post-lockdown teaching and support.

 Wendy and Sam's story